sedexdev/header_spy/README.md

 </br>
 <code>-e, --enum_sub</code>: Enumerate subdomains for the domain passed in using <code>-d</code>
 </br>
-<code>-n, --num_sub</code>: Number of subdomains to use for when opting to use subdomain enumeration.
+<code>-n, --num_sub</code>: Number of subdomains to look for when opting to use subdomain enumeration.
 Options are
 chosen using integers 100, 1000, or 10000
 </br>
 <code>-s, --secure</code>: Use HTTPS for requests, default behaviour uses HTTP